 Gavin: Nah, you ain’t . . . whatever you said you was.
 You’re just not ready, that’s all.
 And you’d better not be ready for a while, either.
 I ain’t having my sis sleeping around with the sorts of twats at your school.

 Abbie: But . . .
 I don’t feel like I will . . . ever want to have –

 Gavin: Yeah, you will.
 If you’re anything like us, you will.
 Couldn’t make us a sandwich, could ya?
 Mum’s out and I’m starved.

 Max: Sorry, your message just seemed never-ending, so I decided to have a nap.
 Anyway – yes, I can understand exactly what you mean.
-We all want to be considered normal, and unique, and happy, and all of those things at exactly the same time.
-But, really, achieving even one of those things sometimes takes a miracle.
-As I was making my way through your very long story about your brother actually reminds of something that happened not too long ago.
-I was at work, doing what I normally do: Wishing I wasn’t there, when I had one of the strangest conversations of my life.
+All we ever want is to be considered normal, and unique, and happy, and all of those things at exactly the same time.
+But, really, to be even one of those things sometimes takes a miracle.
+As I was making my way through your very long story, it reminded me of something I went through not too long ago.
+I was at work, doing what I normally do: wishing I wasn’t there, when I had one of the strangest conversations of my life.
 It had been a quiet night, and there wasn’t much going on, so the security guard shuffles up to me.
 He was new, or at least I hadn’t seen him before, and his name was Marco.
 I think it was Marco.
 It was probably Marco.
 It probably wasn’t Marco.
 Let’s just say it was Marco.
 Anyway, he comes up, turns to me, and suddenly, out of the blue, asks:

 Abbie takes on the role of Marco.

 Abbie: What?
 There’s no way he asked that.